VitorSiqueirr/Vitor/README.md

 # Hello!
 Welcome to my GitHub profile. 👋
-## My name is Vitor Siqueira and my nickname is "Vitor"!
+## My name is Vitor Siqueira and my nickname is "Vito"!

 - 🔭 I’m gratuared in Computer Science at Universidade Estadual do Centro-Oeste (Unicentro)